Icingworld/WebServer/ReadMe.md

 ### 4. How to run

-once you have built the project, you can run the excutable file `webserver` now. `sudo` is neccessary also.
+Once you have built the project, you can run the excutable file `webserver` now. `sudo` is neccessary also.

 ```bash
 sudo ./webserver